HorizenLabs/zkverify-docs/docs/tutorials/05-how_to_run_a_node/02-run_using_docker/04-run_validator_node.md

 ![alt_text](./img/node_authoring.png)

-reporting your validator node is nomore just syncing the blockchain but actually contributing by authoring new blocks (`Starting consensus session...` and `Pre-sealed block for proposal...`).
+reporting your validator node is not only syncing the blockchain but also contributing by authoring new blocks (`Starting consensus session...` and `Pre-sealed block for proposal...`).

 If you are interested in how to claim the new tokens you deserve as an active validator, navigate to the section `Developer` then to the subsection `Extrinsics` and select `staking`, `payoutStakers`.
 Remember to select your validator account as `using the selected account`, then choose your validator account as `validatorStash: AccountId32` and insert target era in the textbox `era: u32 (EraIndex)`.
 Finally click on `Submit Transaction` button: